The Truth Behind 5 Popular Dental Misconceptions

 Clearing up misconceptions about oral health can help improve personal oral hygiene efforts for a beautiful and healthier smile.
 If you keep up with your oral hygiene regimen, dental visits are significantly more accessible, and dental care is more manageable.

 Misconception #1 – My teeth are fine if I have no pain

 Tooth decay (cavities) usually doesn’t cause pain until they become very severe.
-Once it gets to this stage, the amount of decay could lead to more invasive and costly treatments.
-Some of the most dangerous oral disorders, such as oral cancer and gum disease, typically don’t cause pain at all.
-It is important to keep up with scheduled dental appointments.
+Once it reaches this stage, pollution could lead to more invasive and costly treatments.
+Some of the most dangerous oral disorders, such as oral cancer and gum disease, typically don’t cause pain.
+It is essential to keep up with scheduled dental appointments.
 Our Shelby Township dentist can diagnose problems even at its earliest stages when there is no pain.

 Misconception #2 – Cavities are only caused by sweets

 When you eat sweets, the bacteria in your mouth start consuming them and produce acid.
 This acid dissolves the tooth’s enamel, resulting in tooth decay or cavities.
 However, this process happens when you eat anything starch or carbohydrate.
 Food and snacks like crackers, bread, potato chips, fruit, peanut butter, and pasta have the same effect on your teeth.

 Misconception #3 – If my gums bleed, I should stop flossing

 Bleeding gums are often the first sign of gum disease.
 This happens when bacterial infections inflame your gums due to insufficient cleaning.
 With regular brushing and flossing, gums will be much healthier and should rarely bleed.
 However, gum inflammation can occur despite the best oral hygiene habits.
 In such instances, you should see improvement if you rinse with warm salt water and continue to brush and floss.